Robustness Against Weak or Invalid Instruments: Exploring Nonlinear Treatment Models with Machine Learning: Introduction

 \section{Introduction}

 Observational studies are major sources for inferring causal effects when randomized experiments are not feasible.
 But such causal inference from observational studies requires strong assumptions and may be invalid due to the presence of unmeasured confounders.
 The instrumental variable (IV) regression is a practical and highly popular causal inference approach in the presence of unmeasured confounders.
-The IVs are required to satisfy three main assumptions: conditioning on the baseline covariates,\\ (A1) the IVs are associated with the treatment variable;\\ (A2) the IVs are not associated with the unmeasured confounders;\\ (A3) the IVs do not directly affect the outcome variable.
+The IVs are required to satisfy three assumptions: conditioning on the baseline covariates, (A1) the IVs are associated with the treatment; (A2) the IVs are not associated with the unmeasured confounders; (A3) the IVs do not directly affect the outcome.

-Despite the popularity of the IV method, there is a major concern on whether the used IVs satisfy (A1)-(A3) in practical applications.
-Assumption (A1) requires the IV to be strongly associated with the treatment variable, which can be checked with an F test in the first stage linear regression model.
-Inference with the assumption (A1) being violated has been actively investigated under the name of weak IV.
-Notable works along this direction include \cite{andrews2005inference,newey2009generalized,chao2005consistent,stock2000gmm,stock2002survey,staiger1997instrumental,kleibergen2002pivotal,moreira2003conditional}.
-Assumptions (A2) and (A3) are the exclusion restriction assumptions, ensuring that the IV only affects the outcome through the treatment.
-We shall refer to an IV as an invalid IV if it violates either (A2) or (A3).
-Most empirical analysis rely on external knowledge to justify assumptions (A2) and (A3) are plausibly satisfied.
-We propose here a framework which does not rely on such additional assumptions as we believe that there is a great need to develop a causal inference method which is robust against IVs violating the classical assumptions.
+Despite the popularity of the IV method, there is a significant concern about whether the used IVs satisfy (A1)-(A3) in practice.
+Assumption (A1) requires the IV to be strongly associated with the treatment variable, which can be checked with an F-test in a first-stage linear regression model.
+Inference with the assumption (A1) being violated has been actively investigated under the name of weak IV \citep[e.g.]{stock2002survey,staiger1997instrumental}.
+Assumptions (A2) and (A3) ensure that the IV only affects the outcome through the treatment. {If an IV violates either (A2) or (A3), we call it an invalid IV and define its functional form of violating (A2) and (A3) as the violation form, e.g., {a} linear violation.} In the just-identification regime, most empirical {analyses} rely on external knowledge to {argue about the validity of} (A2) and (A3). {However, there is a pressing need to develop a robust causal inference method against the proposed IVs violating the classical assumptions. }